Pillars of Creation: Composition

 The pillars are composed of cool molecular hydrogen and dust that are being eroded by photoevaporation from the ultraviolet light of relatively close and hot stars.
-The leftmost pillar is about four light years in length.
+The leftmost pillar is about four light-years in length.
 The finger-like protrusions at the top of the clouds are larger than the Solar System, and are made visible by the shadows of evaporating gaseous globules (EGGs), which shield the gas behind them from intense UV flux.
 EGGs are themselves incubators of new stars.
 The stars then emerge from the EGGs, which then are evaporated.

-Theorized destruction
+Hypothesized destruction

-Images taken with the Spitzer Space Telescope uncovered a cloud of dust in the vicinity of the Pillars of Creation that Nicolas Flagey suggested could be a shock wave produced by a supernova.
+Images taken with the Spitzer Space Telescope uncovered a cloud of dust in the vicinity of the Pillars of Creation that hypothetically could be a shock wave produced by a supernova.
 The appearance of the cloud suggests the supernova shockwave would have destroyed the Pillars of Creation 6,000 years ago.
-Given the distance of roughly 7,000 light-years between Earth and the Pillars of Creation, this would mean that they have actually already been destroyed, but because light travels at a finite speed, this destruction should be visible from Earth in about 1,000 years.
-However, this interpretation of the hot dust has been disputed by an astronomer uninvolved in the Spitzer observations, who argues that a supernova should have resulted in stronger radio and x-ray radiation than has been observed, and that winds from massive stars could instead have heated the dust.
+Given the distance of roughly 7,000 light-years between Earth and the Pillars of Creation and that light travels at a finite speed, this destruction should be visible from Earth in about 1,000 years.

+This interpretation of the hot dust has been disputed by an astronomer uninvolved in the Spitzer observations, who argues that a supernova should have resulted in stronger radio and x-ray radiation than has been observed, and that winds from massive stars could instead have heated the dust.
 If this is the case, the Pillars of Creation will undergo a more gradual erosion.

 Photographs

 Original Hubble Space Telescope photo

-Hubble's photo of the pillars is composed of 32 different images from four CCD images in the Wide Field and Planetary Camera 2 on board Hubble.
+Hubble's photo of the pillars is composed of 32 different images from four CCD sensors in the Wide Field and Planetary Camera 2 on board Hubble.
 The photograph was made with light emitted by different elements in the cloud and appears as a different color in the composite image: green for hydrogen, red for singly ionized sulfur and blue for double-ionized oxygen atoms.

 The "stair-shaped" missing part of the picture at the top right corner originates from the fact that the camera for the top-right quadrant has a magnified view; when its images are scaled down to match the other three cameras, there is necessarily a gap in the rest of that quadrant.
 This effect is also present on other WFPC2 images, and can be displayed at any corner depending on how the image has been re-oriented for publication.

 The Wide Field and Planetary Camera 2 was replaced by the Wide Field Camera 3, and the former was taken back to Earth where it is displayed in a museum.
 It was replaced in 2009 as part of a Space Shuttle mission (STS-125).